 Our one-bedroom deluxe villa with a savanna view cost $928 a night

-We booked a one-bedroom villa — which had bedroom with a king bed and en suite bathroom with jetted tub and separate shower.
-The couch in the living room covered into a bed and the main room had a separate full bath, which I’ve not found in any one-bedroom deluxe villa aside from Animal Kingdom Lodge.
+We booked a one-bedroom villa — which had a bedroom with a king bed and an en suite bathroom with jetted tub and separate shower.
+The couch in the living room converted into a bed and the main room had a separate full bath, which I've not found in any one-bedroom deluxe villa aside from Animal Kingdom Lodge.
 I love not having to share a bathroom with my kids.
-There’s also a a full kitchen stocked with basic cookware and dishes and a washer/dryer.
+There's also a full kitchen stocked with basic cookware and dishes and a washer/dryer.
 The balcony overlooking the savanna had entrances from both the living room and the bedroom.

 We had lots of room to spread out and we loved the savanna views.
 One of the big reasons to book this resort if you're taking a break from the park is to see the animals from your room balcony.
 All the animals will eventually come by but if you're busy in the parks, you'll miss it.

-I’m a Disney Vacation Club member, so I purchase a set number of points each year that can be used at Disney resorts, and that’s how I paid for our villa.
+I'm a Disney Vacation Club member, so I purchase a set number of points each year that can be used at Disney Resorts, and that's how I paid for our villa.
 But the dollar cost per night is about $928.
-Your mileage will vary based on time of year.
+Your mileage will vary based on the time of year.
 A standard room (two queen beds) with a savanna view goes for $678, on average.
 This is basically the same as any old hotel room with some lovely views and African-themed decor.
 Standard or pool-view rooms are cheaper, but the savanna views are 90% of the draw for us.
-I wouldn’t pay the hefty rate to look at a pool or parking lot.
+I wouldn't pay the hefty rate to look at a pool or parking lot.

 If you do opt for a cheaper room (non-savanna view) you can still see the animals from various viewing points around the property.

 Sampling flavorful African- and Asian-inspired cuisine was the best part of our stay.